diegojramirezs7/silverservers/readme.md

 2. **Record and Save Audio File**
 Python script to rercord a wav file and save it to the local directory.
 Should be custommizable to different durations, sample rates, chunk sizes and filename.
 This script can be a simple method or a method within a file.
 3. **Web Client that sends HTTP requests to Server** Python script that sends requests to the server running on silverservers for verification and identification.
-Each request would would contain the recorded .wav file, the keywords spoken and the command (identify, verify)
+Each request would would contain the recorded .wav file, the keywords spoken and the command (identify, verify, enroll?)

 ### Web Client -- admin website
 #### main services